navchetan-awasthi/Deep-Neural-Network-Photoacoustic/README.md

-# dnnpat

-Deep Neural-Network Based Sinogram Super-resolution and Bandwidth Enhancement for Limited Data Photoacoustic Tomography
+# Deep Neural-Network Based Sinogram Super-resolution and Bandwidth Enhancement for Limited Data Photoacoustic Tomography

 This MATLAB code was used as part of the work presented in